South-South humanitarianism in contexts of forced displacement

-This workshop provided a space for critical reflection upon the various histories, modes of operation and implications of diverse “alternative” models of humanitarian action; such critical analysis is particularly important given increasing governmental and UN interest in Southern-led humanitarianism for a variety of financial and political reasons.
-The papers presented at the workshop addressed key questions including:
+This project critically explores the various histories, modes of operation and implications of diverse “alternative” models of humanitarian action; such critical analysis is particularly important given increasing governmental and UN interest in Southern-led humanitarianism for a variety of financial and political reasons.

 - What is the history of different models of state and non-state South-South humanitarianism?

 - Given the heterogeneity which exists between and amongst Northern and Southern state and non-state actors, what, if any, are the similarities and differences which exist between Northern-led and Southern-led humanitarian initiatives?

 - What are the motivations underpinning diverse Southern state, civil-society, collective and individual responses to contexts of displacement?

 - How are South-South humanitarian programmes and projects experienced and assessed by different members of Southern displaced populations?